Dear travel diary,

 We headed for a spot where we observed a sunset last year.
 On our way, we met some sheep on the dyke.
 Unfortunately, much to Nici’s dismay, they tend to run away.

 As it was still a bit cloudy, we didn’t really see the sun go down behind the island of Norderney.
-Yet, the golden colours or, as Kate Bush would say, the “sky of honey” was beautiful.
+Yet, the golden colours or – as Harry’s favourite singer, Kate Bush, would say – the “sky of honey” was beautiful.

 We went on to the beach and – can you believe it – there was actually water!
 High tide!